personwithbeans/CardLife/README.md

 ## ▶️ Running the Simulation

-1. Upload the sketch to the M5 Cardputer or load via Flasher.
+1. Upload the sketch to the M5 Cardputer or load via Launcher.
 2. The grid initializes with a random distribution of alive/dead cells.
 3. Simulation runs until max generations reached or manually reset.